Dr. Bondar talks about making this image:

 At Canada Maple Syrup you can check out the Thompson family’s neat online resource.
 See how sap is collected from a sustainably managed sugar maple forest during Spring and transformed into World Championship maple syrup.
 Video.
 Facts.
 Intriguing Certification Info.
 Recipe ideas.
 Even candy!
 Some of these Thompson’s treats flew w/ Dr Bondar aboard STS Discovery on her IML-1 mission.

 A tree has many attributes that are used by one life form or another!
 Our species has learned several things about maple trees that help us to do work.
-Here is a couple who Imagine Wood!
-In addition to their fine art pieces, they design and produce maple utensils that add beauty to function and provide a tactile, creative joy in performing daily tasks.
+In addition to their fine art pieces, Marcel Dionne and Nicole Picotte, designed and produced maple utensils that add beauty to function and provide a tactile, creative joy in performing daily tasks.

 Beside feeding us and helping us work, maple will also help us make music!
 Lute, drum, guitar, recorder, or violin.